Go to Login or Register to make a submission.

 Only correctly paginated papers are prepared as proofs and submitted to the authors for their confirmation.

-Only after the proofs confirmation and the upload of the Visual Abstract and of the Publishing Agreement the paper is processed in the Production stage.
+Only after the proofs confirmation and the upload of the Visual Abstract, the paper is processed in the Production stage.

 Production stage